cdanielmachado/framed/README.md

-framed
+FRAMED
 ======

-FRAMED - FRAmework for Metabolic Engineering and Design
+FRAmework for Metabolic Engineering and Design